Tvoje lice zvuči poznato (Serbian TV series) season 3

 Tvoje lice zvuči poznato 3 (Твоје лице звучи познато) is the third season of the Serbian TV series Tvoje lice zvuči poznato based on the international franchise Your Face Sounds Familiar.
 It aired between March 6 and May 21, 2016.
 The main judging panel consisted of singer and series one winner Ana Kokić, singer-songwriter Vlado Georgiev and talk show host Ivan Ivanović.
 Marija Kilibarda returned for third time as the host.
-Macedonian Singer Daniel Kajmakoski was declared winner of the third season.
+Waterpolo Player Nikola Jakšić was declared winner of the third season.

 Format

 The show challenges celebrities (singers and actors) to perform as different iconic music artists every week, which are chosen by the show's "Randomiser".
 They are then judged by the panel of celebrity judges including Ivan Ivanović, Ana Kokić and Vlado Georgiev.
 Each week, one celebrity guest judge joins Ivan, Ana and Vlado to make up the complete judging panel.
 Each celebrity gets transformed into a different singer each week, and performs an iconic song and dance routine well known by that particular singer (for example, in third episode Neša Bridžis has performed song in two different languages on same time: Italian and English, with emulating the two singers on same time).
 The 'randomiser' can choose any older or younger artist available in the machine, or even a singer of the opposite sex, or a deceased singer.
 Winner of each episode wins €1000, and winner of whole show wins €25000.
 All money goes to charity of winner's own choice.
 The show lasts 12 weeks.